GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Overview

-SF Compute (San Francisco Compute) was founded in 2023 by Evan Conrad and raised $40M in 2025 led by DCVC and Wing Venture Capital at a $300M valuation.
-Other backers include Jack Altman and Electric Capital.
-The company has approximately 30 employees and recently hired Eric Park (former Voltage Park CEO) as CTO.
+SF Compute (San Francisco Compute) was founded in 2023 by Evan Conrad and raised a $40M Series A in early December 2025, led by DCVC and Wing Venture Capital at a $300M valuation.
+Other backers include Electric Capital and Alt Capital.
+The company has around 30 employees and hired Eric Park (former Voltage Park CEO) as CTO in late 2025.

 SF Compute operates as a GPU marketplace/broker, deliberately avoiding hardware ownership.
 The platform enables buyers to access compute and resell unused capacity, creating spot and forward markets for GPU compute.
-SF Compute manages $100M+ worth of GPU hardware through its marketplace model.
+It manages roughly $100M worth of GPU hardware (a dollar figure, not a GPU count, of several thousand GPUs).

 Infrastructure

 As a marketplace, SF Compute does not own infrastructure but provides access to partner capacity.
-The platform offers:
+The platform’s self-service product is VM-based:

 Strengths